SathyaMoorthyKannur/Backend-code-challenge/README.md

 # Backend-code-challenge
 Hey there!!!

---> This an API which supports CRUD operation.
+--> This is an API which supports CRUD operation.
 --> This API supports JWT authentication,pagination and ordering.

 Do follow the below instructions to test the following API: